-For example, the film, The Hurt Locker, received nine academy award nominations, winning six Oscars.
-Yet, this story of a journalist embedded in an army unit in Iraq drew strong criticism from some war veterans.
-According to critics who had been fighting in Iraq at the time, the movie showed a soldier getting blown up in a scene that would have called for robotic bomb detonation in real life, and according to another, no soldier would go down an alley in Iraq by himself in 2004 at night.
+For example, the film, The Hurt Locker, received nine Academy Award nominations, winning 6 Oscars.
+Yet, this story of a journalist embedded in an Army unit in Iraq drew strong criticism from some war veterans.
+According to critics who had been fighting in Iraq at the time, the movie showed a soldier getting blown up in a scene that would have called for robotic bomb detonation in real life, and according to another, “No soldier would go down an alley in Iraq by himself in 2004 at night.”

 Any individual or group can be presented unfairly, but those most likely to be negatively represented are members of groups who have a history of discrimination.
 When viewing media or when producing material for a public audience, here are four important questions to keep in mind:

-One: is the perspective presented that of dominant society or is it the perspective of the people within the group?
+One: Is the perspective presented that of dominant society or is it the perspective of the people within the group?
 Perspective matters.
-A media report might use common phrasing to describe someone as quote confined to a wheelchair, but most wheelchair users would see it differently.
+A media report might use common phrasing to describe someone as “confined to a wheelchair,” but most wheelchair users would see it differently.
 Wheelchairs, for many of the people who use them, are symbols of mobility, not confinement.
-So, saying that a person uses a wheelchair is more empowering than saying that she is confined to one.

-Two: which descriptors are needed to help your audience understand your story subject, and which needlessly perpetuate stereotypes?
+Two: Which descriptors are needed to help your audience understand your story subject, and which needlessly perpetuate stereotypes?
 Any descriptor should be analyzed for relevance.
-Religion or race may be relevant to an individuals criminal act.
-But usually its not.
+Religion or race may be relevant to an individual’s criminal act.
+But usually it’s not.
 Based on demographics, for example, most robberies in the United States are committed by people who were raised in a Christian tradition.
-But it doesnt follow that Christians are likely to rob people and the same is true about the lack of relevance of most terrorists religions.
+But it does not follow that Christians are likely to rob people and the same is true about the lack of relevance of most terrorists’ religions.